rapidsai/dependency-file-generator/README.md

 The top-level `dependencies` key is where the bifurcated dependency lists should be specified.
 Directly beneath the `dependencies` key are 3 unique keys:

-- `conda_requirements` - contains dependency lists that are the sames for both conda `environment.yaml` files and `requirements.txt` files
+- `conda_and_requirements` - contains dependency lists that are the sames for both conda `environment.yaml` files and `requirements.txt` files
 - `conda` - contains dependency lists that are specific to conda `environment.yaml` files
 - `requirements` - contains dependency lists that are specific to `requirements.txt` files